jisanchezp/acid-challenge-app-two/README.md

-# Acid Challenge App Two
+# Acid Challenge App Three

 This application is the server side from a whole (basic) system.
 The complete system has a client/server architecture, interconnected by a REST proxy API.